koenderks/aRtsy/README.md

 ### Mondriaan

-This type of artwork mimics the style of the well-known paintings by the Dutch artist [Piet Mondriaan](https://nl.wikipedia.org/wiki/Piet_Mondriaan).
+This type of artwork is also a la Mondriaan, but uses a variety of squares instead of lines.
 It works by repeatedly cutting into the canvas at random locations and coloring the square that these cuts create.

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/development/png/mondriaans/2021-03-01.png' width='270' height='270'>